LinguaPhylo/linguaPhylo.github.io/extensions.md

   <figcaption>Figure 1: Adding phylonco extension to LPhy libraries.</figcaption>
 </figure>

+__Please note:__ please remove any old version jar files from the `lib` directory, after you place the new version.
+Otherwise, it may cause error when loading the extension.

 #### Loading examples
 Examples can be found in the releases page of the extension.
 To load the examples into LPhy Studio: